If you’re working your way out of debt, chances are you’ve heard of Dave Ramsey’s baby steps.

 3 Ways to Build Wealth

 Though Dave explicitly mentions maxing out your 401(k) and Roth IRA, he doesn’t give any more details around building wealth.
-Below are a few things that you can do to build wealth for you and your future generations.
+Below are a few things that you can do to build wealth for yourself and your future generations.

 - Purchase rental properties – Real estate has long been the front runner in wealth building.